susy2015/StopCfg/README.md

 3. Third compile SusyAnaTools and run nEvts with the output stored in a file.

 - The script nEvts will take a long time to run (hours).
 You should use screen.
+When in screen, you are entering a new shell and a new environment.
+You will need to run some commands to obtain the desired environment.
+Bash users can begin with `source ~/.bash_profile`.

 ```
 cd $CMSSW_BASE/src/SusyAnaTools/Tools
 make -j8
 screen
+source ~/.bash_profile
+source /cvmfs/cms.cern.ch/cmsset_default.sh
 cmsenv
 source $CMSSW_BASE/src/TopTagger/TopTagger/test/taggerSetup.sh
 ./nEvts -w > nEvents.txt